More for Parents to Know

 Because the children will be involved in a variety of play experiences, we ask you to send your child in play clothes so he will not have to worry about being totally involved and you will not be angered when the art media used does not totally wash out of a favorite outfit.
 Also, we ask you to please label your child’s outer clothing.
 It will help us at dismissal time to tell which size three blue windbreaker is your child’s.
 During the winter months, the children will not go outside to play unless you are notified by your child’s teacher in advance.
 To compensate, we have built an extensive motor skills development program into our curriculum.
 For these reasons, your child will not need to wear boots or snowsuits to school unless you are notified by your child’s teacher in advance.
 Our walkways will be sanded and shoveled so your child will be able to easily get from your car to the building.

-Currently our school pets are a gecko and a fish.
+Currently our school pet is a fish.

 Days that CDLC is not in session are indicated on the school calendar.
 Adjustments are not made in tuition for absences including illness or family vacations.